 \section{NIR properties of ONC disks}

-We investigate the properties of the ONC disks as seen in the NIRCam images.
-We start with the disk and radius of the IF, and then turn to the Pa $\alpha$ intensity.
+We investigated the properties of the ONC disks as seen in the NIRCam images.
+We started with the disk and radius of the IF, and then turned to the Pa $\alpha$ intensity.